Skatterbrainz/CMHealthCheck/Docs/Export-CMHealthCheckHTML.md

 ```

 ### -CopyrightName
-Text to use for copyright footer string (default = "Your Company Name")
+Text to use for copyright footer string (default = "Your Company Name"), or use AutoConfig file

 ```yaml
 Type: String